Q: Who is starting this church?

 Q: Where and when does Hope Ames meet for worship?

 A: We meet in the Ames City Auditorium at 520 6th St. Recently renovated and located in the heart of downtown Ames (5-minute drive from ISU & on CyRide), this beautiful and vintage auditorium has 881 theatre-style seats, and lots of free parking.
-Weekly services are Sundays at 10:30 am for all ages, and Wednesdays at 8:00 pm for college students.
+Weekly services are Sundays at 9:00 and 10:30 am for all ages, and Wednesdays at 8:00 pm at The Link (3329 Lincoln Way) for college students.

 Q: Who is the pastor at Hope Ames?